yhshin/dcache-endit-provider/README.md

 An Example Adaptation of dCache Endit Provider
 ==============================================

 This is an example adaptation of the original [dcache-endit-provider] for a tape backend system.
 It is duplicated from the original [dcache-endit-provider] due to no intention of being merged to the original project due to some differences in workflow.

 The following diagram shows how this plugin interacts with the tape backend system

 ![endit-tapebackend-interactions.png](endit-tapebackend-interactions.png)

 As shown in the above diagram, the tape backend system has a different workflow from [Endit] for flush requests.
 It writes and reads files in groups so, unlike [Endit], it requires at least two flush requests; the first is to register the request and it fails always, and the second is to check the status.
-If the file has been written to tape, on the second request, it returns on-tape message to this plugin.
+On the second request, it returns on-tape message to this plugin if the file has been written to tape.
 Thus a main difference of this adapation from the original [dcache-endit-provider] is the FlushTask class, which is modified to fit the workflow.

 There are some other changes from the original including the followings